haaakon/Command-line-journeyman/README.md

 ```
 $ find . -iname "launchplan.swift"
-    find the file launchplan.swift in the folder you are in
+    Find the file launchplan.swift in the folder you are in
 ```

 ## redirect >
 Send the output from a command to a file
 ```
 $ ls -l > files.txt
-   set content of files.txt to be what is prited from ls
+    Set content of files.txt to be what is prited from ls
 ```

 ## pipe |